 Decimal Number System (Base 10 Number System)

 Decimal number system has base 10 because it uses ten digits from 0 to 9.
 In the decimal number system, the positions successive to the left of the decimal point represent units, tens, hundreds, thousands and so on.
 This system is expressed in decimal numbers.
-The base of the decimal is 10.
-This shows that there are ten symbols, 0 to 9.
-Similarly, the system using the symbols 0, 1, two will be of base 3, four symbols will be of base 4 and so on.

 Every position shows a particular power of the base (10).
 For example, the decimal number 1457 consists of the digit 7 in the units position, 5 in the tens place, 4 in the hundreds position, and 1 in the thousands place whose value can be written as